The Write Around Series: Cindi Boiter and Jennifer Bartell

 Join poets Cindi Boiter and Jennifer Bartell as they share work inspired by the dynamic themes of the newly installed collection galleries.

-The Write Around Series, part of the CMA's Writer-in-Residence program, features poetry and prose inspired by the art in the museum.
+The Write Around Series features poetry and prose inspired by the art in the museum.
 Supported by South Carolina Humanities.

 About the Writers